Loratadine chewable tabletsPronunciation

 Relieving symptoms of seasonal allergies such as runny nose; sneezing; itchy, watery eyes; or itching of the nose and throat.
 It may also be used for other conditions as determined by your doctor.

-Loratadine chewable tablets is an antihistamine.
+Loratadine chewable tablets are an antihistamine.
 It works by blocking a substance in the body called histamine.
 This helps to decrease allergy symptoms.

 Do NOT use loratadine chewable tablets if: